Home

 OS Grid ref:- SW759261

-HelfordThe tranquil, sleepy village of Helford, considered by many visitors to be the loveliest villages on the Lizard Peninsula lies on an inlet off the Helford River and makes an excellent base for exploring the area.
+HelfordThe tranquil, sleepy village of Helford, considered by many visitors to be the loveliest villages on the Lizard Peninsula, lies on an inlet off the Helford River and makes an excellent base for exploring the area.

-Parking is not permitted in Helford from June to September, visitors must park at the car park at the church above the inlet.
-Ferries can be taken from the thatched Shipwright's Arms to the north bank at Helford Passage, which allows walkers from the coastal path around the Lizard to continue towards Falmouth.
+HelfordDue to the narrow roads, p arking is not permitted in Helford village from June to September, visitors must park at the car park at the church above the inlet.
+Ferries can be taken from the Shipwright's Arms to the north bank at Helford Passage, which allows walkers from the coastal path around the Lizard to continue towards Falmouth.

-Frenchman's Pill, now owned by the National Trust, presents a very different landscape from the rest of the Lizard Peninsula and makes an interesting and attractive walk from the village, it was immortalised as the setting for Daphne du Maurier's novel 'Frenchman's Creek'.
+Frenchman's Pill, now owned by the National Trust, presents a very different landscape from the rest of the Lizard Peninsula and makes an interesting and attractive walk from the village, it was immortalised as the setting for Daphne du Maurier's famous novel 'Frenchman's Creek'.
 The area is a popular bird habitat, especially frequented by herons.
 Frenchman's Creek is best accessed by way of a footpath.

 Back to Top